Best Attractions Along Route 40 in Missouri, a National Road Trip

 Jackie has been voted the World's Greatest Female Athlete of the 20th Century by Sports Illustrated for Women, passing Babe Zaharias (#2), who seemed to participate in all sports and often won against the men in golf until her death in 1956 at ge 45.
-Born in 1962 and named for Jackie Kennedy, Kersee-Joyner retired from sports in 2000 at age 38, but trains youth and families.
-It is hard to believe that she was 50 in 2012.
+Born in 1962 and named for Jackie Kennedy, Joyner-Kersee retired from sports in 2000 at age 38, but trains youth and families in her own gym.

 Visit at 101 Jackie Joyner-Kersee Circle; East St. Louis, IL 62204